DidacDV/PRO2-PROJECT/README.md

 This whole project is a console program that aims to represent the performance of interconnectated processors, all the specifics can be read at "Enunciat".

-"/Doxygen html/" contains the doxygen html documentation of the project.
+"/Doxygen html/" contains the auto-generated doxygen html documentation of the project.
+The doxygen file used is in the same directory.

 "Lab exam" contains the specifics of some modifications done to two functions.